'I will go as far as saying that micromanagement is the biggest driver of a negative company culture'

 - High turnover and low engagement scores

-What are the alternatives to micromanagement?
+What are the alternative to micromanagement?

 If you think you might be guilty of micromanaging, take a step back and breathe.
 While it’s stressful managing people in remote work, and you might think they’re doing less than their in-office colleagues, micromanaging isn’t the solution.